ideaconsult/apps-ambit/tautomers-example/docs.md

 * If this flag is *true*, all topologically equivalent structures are to be removed.

 ####<a name="maxNumOfBackTracks"></a>tman.maxNumOfBackTracks
-* Default value : *100000*
+* Default value : *5000*
 * This is the maximal number of back-tracking steps performed by the Depth-First Search algorithm for tautomer generation.
 Typically a value of *10000* should be enough to find most of the tautomers for quite complicated molecules.
-The default value of *100000* guarantees full exhaustiveness in majority of the cases, however this value may cause very long calculation times for more complicated molecules.
+Value of *100000* guarantees full exhaustiveness in majority of the cases, however this value may cause very long calculation times for more complicated molecules.
 In order to achieve faster calculations one may use a lower value (e.g. *1000*) which would guarantee exhaustiveness for small molecules and quire reasonable tautomer sets for medium and larger molecules.